-Children And Special Needs Patients
+Special Needs Patients

 Only one parent, guardian or helper will be able to stay during the sleep study (sorry no exceptions).
 We are not able to allow other children, family or friends to stay during the night.
-We are happy to give you a list of local hotels/motels if you wish to make plans for family or friends.

 Please bring all items you will need during your stay.
-Including: diapers (child or adult), formula, wipes, extra clothing along with any special medical equipment that O O may be needed.
+Including: diapers if needed, special food is required, wipes, extra clothing along with any special medical equipment that may be needed.